polysensus/diamond-deploy/README.md

 The tool provides commands for discovering and deploying smart contract facets written to the ERC 2535 standard.

-The `list` command discovers deployable contract artifact discovery from foundry build outputs and can produce an 'exclusions' file to reconcile function selector colisions accross diamond facet implementations. (artifact just means solidity compiler output from a particular tool chain)
+The `list` command finds deployable contract artifacts in foundry build outputs and can produce an 'exclusions' file to reconcile function selector collisions across diamond facet implementations.

-The 'diamond-new' command uses the outputs of list to deploy a new diamond instance.
+The `diamond-new` command uses the outputs of list to deploy a new diamond instance.

-Examples
+Example workflow follows

 ## Run a list to find the artifacts

-This example lists the contracts whose names end with `Facet` and additionaly find the `Diamond` and `DiamondNew` artifacts.
+This example lists the contracts whose names end with `Facet` and additionally find the `Diamond` and `DiamondNew` artifacts.
 By default the output is human readable and relatively concise